krithika-cloud001/ZenClassTasks/README.md

 Day 14 - Using Docker and Docker compose, a website was deployed to display basic details Day 18 - AWS ay 6 Code Commit, Build and Deploy - Deployed a simple nginx application using AWS code commit.
 Attached screenshots for the same
 Day 28 - Deploy EC2 using Cloud FOrmation Template
+Day 20 - Jenkins Setup - Jenkin was successfully setup and new user and project creation was explored